Pyrlang/Pyrlang/docs/source/data_types.rst

 * Improper lists (those with last cell's tail being not ``[] NIL``).

-Pyrlang always decodes incoming regular lists as Python lists, use helper functions in :py:mod:`~Pyrlang.Term.list` to extract strings.
+Pyrlang always decodes incoming regular lists as Python lists, use helper functions in :py:mod:`~term.list` to extract strings.
 If incoming string contained only bytes (integers between 0 and 255) then Erlang node will optimize the encoding and send a byte array.
 In this case you will receive Python ``bytes`` string, and not a list, which is